Naloxone Service

 Leeds

-The Naloxone Service in Leeds is commissioned by Waythrough.
-Pharmacies who provide Substance Misuse Services across Leeds are invited to provide this service which consists of 2 elements:
+The Naloxone Service in Leeds is commissioned by Waythrough and consists of 2 elements:

-- Take-Home Naloxone (THN): This will involve pharmacies providing naloxone (nasal and injectable) to people who use drugs who may be at risk of or witnessing an opioid overdose.
+• Take-Home Naloxone (THN): This involves pharmacies providing naloxone (nasal and injectable) to people who use drugs and who therefore may be at risk of or witnessing an opioid overdose.

-- Emergency Naloxone Administration (ENAP): This will involve pharmacies holding a stock of nasal naloxone on site (supplied to trained pharmacy staff by Waythrough) to use in the case of an emergency.
+• Emergency Naloxone Administration (ENAP): This involves pharmacies holding a stock of nasal naloxone on site (supplied to trained pharmacy staff by Waythrough) to use in the case of an emergency.

 See the SLA below.

 Waythrough has also developed an online training package for staff to complete in their own time which can be accessed via the Waythrough website here.
-(Please note: this training is only for community pharmacies participating in the research).
+Training takes approximately one hour and includes 2 videos (THN & ENAP) to watch.
+The training can also be used as annual naloxone refresher training,

 For any queries about the Naloxone service in Leeds please contact Barbara Zub: